MinnPost/minnpost-scraper-2012-general-elections/README.md

 For election night, the scraper needs to run every 10 minutes or less, and with ScraperWiki, it is not fast enough and there were some issues with SQLite performance.

+### Libraries and prerequisites

+    sudo apt-get install git-core git python-pip python-dev build-essential python-xml sudo pip install --upgrade pip
+    sudo pip install --upgrade virtualenv

+### Install

+We are assuming this is the only thing running on server so not using Virtualenv, but feel free to use it.
+Assuming all relative paths are form home directory.

+    git clone git://github.com/MinnPost/minnpost-scraper-2012-general-elections.git